 -

-Place some tomato corn salad on a plate, layer with two crab cakes, drizzle with creamy mustard sauce and sprinkle fresh parsley.
+Over a light bed of lettuce, place of few spoonfuls of the tomato corn salad, nestle a few crab cakes, drizzle with creamy mustard sauce and sprinkle fresh parsley.